tmeechh/All-countries/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+I created this using React , Vite , Redux , Axios , Tailwind , and javascript

 Currently, two official plugins are available: